Learning to Optimize by Differentiable Programming: Introduction

 Optimization problems are fundamental in operations research, economics, engineering, and computer science, covering a wide range of formulations and applications \cite{ahmaditeshnizi2023optimus, Avigad2023}.
 Although advances in optimization algorithms have greatly improved reliability and efficiency, scalability remains a key challenge as computational costs grow and convergence becomes harder to guarantee with increasing problem size.
 Large-scale and complex optimization tasks face two main difficulties, effective problem formulation and high computational cost \cite{careem2024deep}.
 Solving such problems often demands significant human expertise and computational resources, since traditional solvers struggle to maintain efficiency as complexity increases \cite{kotary2021end}.

-In recent years, learning to optimize has emerged as a promising paradigm at the intersection of machine learning and optimization \cite{tang2024learn}.
-By leveraging data-driven approaches—particularly deep learning—learning to optimize enhances traditional optimization algorithms and generalizes from training tasks to unseen problems, often surpassing classical solvers in speed and efficiency, especially in large-scale or nonconvex settings \cite{chen2022learning}.
-This vision has inspired initiatives such as the AI4OPT Institute of NSF, which integrates artificial intelligence and optimization technologies \cite{van2024ai4opt}, and LEANOPT on the AAAI platform, which incorporates modern machine learning methods into the operations research toolkit with a strong focus on constrained optimization \cite{leanopt_website}.
-More broadly, the rapid progress of machine learning has fueled not only the design of new optimization algorithms and the revival of classical ones, but also the development of machine learning-based strategies for tackling traditionally hard optimization problems \cite{bengio2021machine}.
+In recent years, \textit{learning to optimize} has emerged as a promising paradigm at the intersection of machine learning and optimization \cite{tang2024learn}.
+By leveraging data-driven models, particularly deep learning, it learns optimization strategies from data, enabling efficient generalization across problem instances and often accelerating large-scale or nonconvex optimization compared with traditional solvers \cite{chen2022learning}.
+The rapid advancement of machine learning has further stimulated the integration of artificial intelligence and optimization technologies~\cite{van2024ai4opt}, leading to new learning-based approaches for solving challenging optimization problems \cite{bengio2021machine}.

 Within this landscape, first-order methods ~\cite{beck2017first}, such as gradient descent and its variants, remain fundamental to modern machine learning and artificial intelligence.
 Proximal algorithms~\cite{parikh2014proximal}, as extensions of first-order methods, are particularly effective for handling constraints and non-smooth regularization.
 Approaches like the proximal gradient method~\cite{yun2021adaptive}, the Alternating Direction Method of Multipliers (ADMM)~\cite{boyd2011distributed}, and their accelerated variants efficiently solve problems combining smooth and non-smooth components through iterative subproblem decomposition~\cite{wang2019global}.
 However, proximal algorithms face challenges including computational overhead, hyperparameter sensitivity, and limited scalability in high-dimensional or non-convex settings~\cite{lai2023prox}.
 The learning-to-optimize framework offers a promising remedy by learning proximal updates or adaptive rules from data~\cite{lai2023prox}, thereby accelerating convergence, enhancing robustness, and extending proximal methods to larger and more complex problems.
 Nonetheless, a central question persists: how close are the solutions produced by machine learning models to the true optimum?
 Evaluating and certifying solution quality remains a fundamental issue.